uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 This heuristic states that a user should be able to see what the device is doing (the system's status), at all times.
 This varies from the user being able to tell if the device is turned on or off, to a range of actions.
-A classic example is the "caps lock" key, which may not clearly show if it is on, and when typing a password the user might not know why it is being rejected; a positive example of this is when a password entry box warns you that the caps lock key is on.
+A classic example is the "caps lock" key, which may not clearly show if it is on, and when typing a password the user might not know why it is being rejected; a positive example of this is when a password entry box warns you that caps lock is on.

 One of the simplest statuses for a device is on or off, which is usually a coloured light on the outside of the computer.
 However, some devices take a while to show the status (for example, some DVD players take a while to respond when switched on), and the user might press the power button again or otherwise get confused about the status.